lukaszszymankiewicz/pydoku_cute/README.md

     imaages on board) is also achieved using numpy (we treat image as 2 dimensional array).
 As a final step array (filled with numbers) is converted into png image using pypng library.

-3. How to use it?\
+3. How to use it? \
-    a) clone (or download) repo'
+    a) clone (or download) repo' \
-    b) create virtual environment and install requirements from requirements.txt pip install -r requirements.txt
+    b) create virtual environment and install requirements from requirements.txt \
+        pip install -r requirements.txt \
-    c) run script in terminal by using command:\
+    c) run script in terminal by using command: \
-        python pydoku.py\
+        python pydoku.py \
-    sudoku puzzle with solution will be gneerated in current format\\
+    sudoku puzzle with solution will be gneerated in current format \\

-    To generate harder sudoku (default difficult is easy), jus t parse appriopriate argument:\
+    To generate harder sudoku (default difficult is easy), just parse appriopriate argument: \
         python sydoku --difficult=hard\\

-    There are four difficulties: easy, medium, hard and immpossible\\
+    There are four difficulties: easy, medium, hard and immpossible \\

 4. Have fun!